 Have you ever heard about an Urban Forest (Bosc Urbà)?
 This brilliant idea is a new concept of an adventurous activity inside the city.
 Reusing a metal web supporting solar panels, this company has created a great sport facility with zip wires, bridges, webs… for families and people who would love to experience extreme sports in Barcelona.

-So what about you?
-Go to the comments and tell us: which one of these sports in Barcelona would you like to practice the most?
+Which of these sports in Barcelona would you like to practice?